Complying with NYC Fair Workweek Laws 2024

 Manager Alerts for Scheduling Penalties

-Any schedule changes made after the NYC Fair Workweek advanced notice period are automatically relayed to your management team.
-The amount you are liable to pay for the shift change is indicated on the schedule and included in total wage cost calculations for full labor cost transparency.
+Any schedule changes made after the NYC Fair Workweek advance notice period will trigger warnings at the point of scheduling.
+Harri shows the schedule change premium amount on the schedule, and this amount is included in total wage cost calculations for full labor cost transparency.

 Comprehensive Fair Workweek Cost Reports

-Harri’s real-time reports empower managers to make key strategic decisions on the wider scheduling policy across individual locations or your entire hospitality business.
+Harri’s reporting features allow managers to make informed strategic decisions regarding scheduling policies across individual locations or entire businesses.

 Create real-time reports that outline: